gotreasa/yellow-belt-minesweeper-in-nodejs/NOTES.md

 - 🚧 create game with mines board
 - ⚠ UAT 5 User can open a square to reveal a bomb

+## 🍅 Pomodoro 5

+- 🚧 create game with mines board
+- ⚠ UAT 5 User can open a square to reveal a bomb

 ## TechDebt

 - Handle bad sizes for the board